Citi/pargraph/README.md

 ## Graph creation

-Pargraph provides a simple graph creation tool that allows you to build task graphs by decorating Python functions.
+Pargraph provides a simple graph creation tool that allows you to build task graphs by decorating ordinary Python functions.

-There are two decorators:
+Pargraph has two decorators:

 - `@delayed`: Decorate a function to make it delayed.
-Cannot contain function calls decorated with `@delayed` or `@graph`.
+Delayed functions are pure, inseperable functions that form the nodes of the computation graph and can be computed in parallel.
-- `@graph`: Decorate a function to make it a graph.
-May contain function calls decorated with `@delayed` or `@graph`.
+- `@graph`: Make a function in to a graph.
+These functions may call `@delayed` or other `@graph` functions.

 ### Example